imagineSamurai/GlowRays/README.md

 - **Extension not working after installation**: Make sure to reload VS Code after installation
 - **No glow effect visible**: Check if your theme has sufficient contrast for the glow to be visible
 - **Performance issues with large files**: Try reducing the intensity level in settings
+- **Flickering or flashing while typing**: Ensure that `glowrays.pauseAnimationWhileTyping` is set to `true` (the default).
+This will keep the glow static while you type, preventing any disruptions.

+### Avoiding Editor Flashing/Flickering

+If you experience any disruptions or flickering while typing:

+1. Make sure `glowrays.pauseAnimationWhileTyping` is enabled (it is by default)
+2. Use a moderate glow intensity (3-8 is recommended)
+3. If using dynamic glow, use a narrower range in your `glowrays.dynamic.config` setting (e.g., "3 6 5 true")
+4. Try disabling other extensions that modify text appearance to avoid conflicts

 ### Compatibility